 Question (Jan – Freire Wedding Photo): Rebecca, you are one of the best bridal hair stylists in South Florida.
-As a professional wedding photographer, I want to ask you one question that lies in my head for a couple of years.
+As a professional wedding photographer, I want to ask yourself one question that lies in my head for a while.

-Tell me one thing.
-It’s that even the hairstylist doesn’t know about this factor or they just don’t care?
-I believe that all professionals have to be able to convince their clients (brides in this case) do things that actually work instead of things that are only beautiful.
+Tell me something.
+Do you think that even hairstylist doesn’t know about this or they just don’t care?
+I believe that all professionals must be able to convince their clients (brides in this case) to do things that actually work instead of only beautiful things.

 Here are two pictures of the worst and amazing hairstyle according to my opinion.

 Response (Rebecca – Phairis Luxury): Hi Jan!
 That’s a great topic to bring up!
 It is definitely our job as beauty artists to inform our clients of what will work with their hair and what looks best depending on their gown, facial shape, wedding location, etc.

 During my consultations with my brides, one of the first things I ask is, “Are you going to be outside at all?”

 If they are, this lets me know they can’t have a lot of loose pieces of hair around their faces because of the wind, humidity, etc. There’s nothing worse than you as a photographer trying to take gorgeous photos, and the bride has to keep pushing the hair out of her face.
 It slows up the entire photography session while making her hair look messy and undone, which she then, of course, needs touch-ups.

 Trends change each year, and we have seen a lot of loose, wavey boho styles the past couple of seasons.
 While these are gorgeous and look pretty, they aren’t always the best option, especially if a bride is going to be outside taking photos.